-- Short-term individual and group counseling services
+- Short-term individual, couples and group counseling services

 Hours & Appointments

-Counseling services are provided free of charge to all full-time students currently enrolled in credit courses at Eckerd College.
+Counseling services are provided free of charge to all students currently enrolled in credit courses at Eckerd College.
 Consultation services, including workshops and health education services, are available to student organizations, Eckerd faculty and staff.

-Services are provided to full-time students on a voluntary basis and are completely confidential.
+Services are provided to students on a voluntary basis and are completely confidential.
 That is, no information will be given to anyone without your written permission.
 You do not need to be referred by anyone to benefit from the services of the Counseling Center.

-Individual, Couple, and Group Counseling
+Individual, Couples, and Group Counseling